Schedule a Free Consultation

 X

-At Schlessel Law, PLLC, our attorneys are dedicated to providing compassionate and comprehensive legal guidance to elders and their families.
-Whether you need assistance with estate planning, Medicaid retroactive coverage, or guardianship matters, our team is here to guide you every step of the way.
-Contact us today at (516) 574-9630 to schedule a consultation and start planning for your future today.
+At Schlessel Law PLLC, our attorneys are dedicated to providing compassionate and comprehensive legal guidance to elders and their families.
+We can assist seniors with comprehensive long-term care planning, aiming to protect their assets and help ensure that their healthcare and financial needs are met in the years to come.
+While there is no set age to contact an elder law attorney, planning early for long-term care can be beneficial.
+Call us today at (516) 574-9630 to schedule a consultation and start planning for your future.

 Here’s everything you need to know about putting together a long-term care plan.